soleng2018/hol/SA Demo Kit/README.md

 2. Review container logs for specific errors
 3. Ensure all prerequisites are met
 4. Verify interface names and IP configurations
+5. Check the automatic rollback logs if setup failed

 ## Version Information

-- **Script Version**: v6_dynamic_wan
+- **Script Version**: v6_dynamic_wan (Enhanced)
 - **Compatible OS**: Ubuntu 18.04+
 - **Docker Images**: FRR, FreeRADIUS, Custom DHCP
+- **Features**: Fully automated installation, robust error handling, safe cleanup
 - **Last Updated**: 2025

 ---

 **⚠️ Important**: Always run the cleanup script when finished with the demo to restore your system to its original network configuration.
+The cleanup script only removes configurations, not packages.

+**🎉 Ready to Use**: This script is now production-ready and perfect for fresh employees with no Linux/networking experience!